OmniTracker/LedgerLibrary/README.md

 see ‘Listening on 127.0.0.1:8545’.
 This tells you the blockchain is ready to go.
 Ganache sets up a blockchain exactly like Ethereum’s except your computer is the only node in the network.
-It also preloads a list of 10 addresses with balances of 100 eth each and exposes their private keys so that truffle can use them to send transaction
+It also preloads a list of 10 addresses with balances of 100 eth each and exposes their private keys so that truffle can use them to send transaction.

+Use the following command while testing: ganache-cli --allowUnlimitedContractSize

 ## Trading Books